 When Cataldi signed his last contract, which sources say pays him well over $1 million per year and is believed to include incentives bringing it to upwards of $1.9 million per year, some of his colleagues (not those associated with the morning show) believed that he signed the deal partly for sake of Al and Rhea.
 He is very loyal to them, and obviously they have stable, well-paying gigs for as long as the show goes on, which it seems it will for a few more years.

 If we get any details on the contract, we’ll let you know.
-Cataldi is coming off a big month, almost doubling Anthony Gargano in the ratings in November among ment 25-54, and second only to Preston and Steve, who just dominate.
+Cataldi is coming off a big month, almost doubling Anthony Gargano in the ratings in November among ment 25-54, and second only to Preston and Steve.
 Not surprised that he’s staying, seeing as though there’s been little chatter about a potential replacement lately.
 It’s gonna be tough for the 97.5 morning show to gain any traction with Cataldi sticking around.
 STILL GOING: